MicrosoftDocs/visualstudio-docs/docs/ide/copilot-chat-context.md

 [**GitHub Copilot Chat**](visual-studio-github-copilot-chat.md) in Visual Studio enables you to get coding information and support, such as syntax, programming concepts, context-specific code help, test cases, debugging, and more, without leaving the IDE.
 With tight integration in Visual Studio, Copilot Chat understands what you're working on by gathering useful context data from Visual Studio.

-In this article, you'll learn about how to get better answers with improved context in Copilot Chat.
-[Slash commands](#use-slash-commands) and the new context experience features in Copilot Chat, such as [references](#control-context-with-references), [**Info used**](#know-the-context-used-by-copilot), and [threads](#organize-your-chat-conversations-with-threads) enable you to form great questions by scoping the intent and context.
+In this article, you'll learn about how to get better answers with improved context in Copilot Chat by using:
++ [Slash commands](#use-slash-commands) to quickly specify common contexts like `/explain` to get code explanations
++ [references](#control-context-with-references), [Info used](#find-context), and [threads](#organize-your-chat-conversations-with-threads) enable you to form great questions by scoping the intent and context.

 Learn more about [AI-assisted development in Visual Studio](../ide/ai-assisted-development-visual-studio.md) and how to [use Copilot Chat in Visual Studio](../ide/visual-studio-github-copilot-chat.md#use-copilot-chat-in-visual-studio).